Riser17/PropertyManager/README.md

 ## Features

 - **Offline Data Storage:** Store property data locally on the device using AsyncStorage.
+- **Categories List** Utilizes the MasonryFlashList component to display categories in a Masonry layout.
 - **Sync Functionality:** Automatically sync data with the server when the app detects an internet connection.
 - **UI Components:** Utilizes React Native UI components for a responsive and user-friendly interface.
 - **Custom Input Fields:** Customizable input fields for various types of property data.